 It’s impossible to ignore Netflix’s original shows and movies.
-Tiger King is the latest docuseries to take over social media.
-Focusing on the murky lives of people who own big cats as pets, its criminal twist will shock and surprise.
+Tiger King explores the murky lives of people who own big cats as pets, and its criminal twist will shock and surprise.
 Turn to Stranger Things for a slightly jumpy yet feel-good retro show, or try movies like Roma and Marriage Story.

 The final cut